pet221/SSNbler/README.md

 ## Example Usage

-Please see the introductory vignette for a brief example showing how to use `SSNbler`.
+Please see our [introductory vignette](https://pet221.github.io/SSNbler/articles/introduction.html) for a brief example showing how to use `SSNbler`.

 ## License